jeovela/C_plus_plus/README.md

           b) Add the bonus payoff for each tiger to the total payoff of the day as a reward.
       Random Event #3: A baby animal is born.
           a) Pick an animal at random to have a baby.
-          b) Before animal gives is born, check if there is an animal old enough to be a parent (age >=3), then add babies to the zoo depending on the number of babies specific to the type of animal.
+          b) Before animal gives birth, check if there is an animal old enough to be a parent (age >=3), then add babies to the zoo depending on the number of babies specific to the type of animal.
              If animal selected at random is not old enough, select another animal at random.
              If no animals are able to give birth to baby animals, program will skip the event.